 So, how does composting work?
-According to Nance Trautmann and Elaina Olynciw of Cornell University, microorganisms break down organic matter, producing heat, carbon dioxide, water and humus in the process.
+According to Nance Trautmann and Elaina Olynciw of Cornell University, microorganisms break down organic matter, producing heat, carbon dioxide, water, and humus in the process.

 When composting is done correctly, a pile undergoes three optimal phases:

-- The cooling and maturation phase lasts several months
+- The cooling and maturation phase lasts several months.

 Green materials are rich in nitrogen.
 Some examples of green materials include:

 - Fresh grass clippings

-- Plants and plant cuttings - Just-picked weeds from around the backyard (as long as there are no developed seeds or seed heads) are permissible, as are flower tops.
+- Plants and plant cuttings: Just-picked weeds from around the backyard (as long as there are no developed seeds or seed heads) are permissible, as are flower tops.
 Green leaves from a freshly cut branch work as well (just make sure to shred them).

 Some examples of brown materials include: